 The depth of cut is set by adjusting the distance of the table below the cutterhead.
 This distance is the thickness of the workpiece minus the depth of cut.
-The planing depth of cut is controlled by using the table elevation handwheel on the right side of the machine.
+The planing depth of cut is controlled by using the table height handwheel on the right side of the machine.
 Rotating the handwheel clockwise raises the table.

-Although the correct depth of cut varies according to wood hardness and workpiece width, we recommend the maximum depth of cut (per pass) be no more than 1⁄26.
+Although the correct depth of cut varies according to wood hardness and workpiece width, we recommend the maximum depth of cut (per pass) be no more than 1⁄216".
 A series of light cuts will give better end results and put less stress on the planer than trying to take off too much material in a single pass.

-The depth of cut can be referenced directly from the inch/millimeter scale on the front of the planer, as shown.
+The depth of cut can be referenced directly from the scale on the front of the planer, as shown in the figure below.

 Note: The scale functions as a general guide only, and is not intended for low-tolerance, precision results.
+To ensure accuracy, use a tape measure or caliper to measure your workpiece thickness after each pass.

-Figure 20.
-Location of depth-of-cut controls (G1021X2 shown).
+Figure 21.
+Location of depth-of-cut controls (G1033X shown).